 To simplify our definition, just imagine a tunnel with a nerve running through it.
 When the tunnel begins to close up due to pressure from a herniated disc, this is called lateral stenosis.
 This is not an inherently symptomatic process.

-Does Lateral Recess Stenosis Cause Pain?
+Lateral Recess Spinal Stenosis Pain

 As mentioned directly above, loss of patency in the lateral recess is not necessarily a painful scenario.
 The space is more than large enough to allow a moderate amount of stenosis to occur without ever affecting the viability of the sensitive nerves that are contained within this anatomical space.